read-file

 What It Does

 This tool reads the content of a specified file and returns it with line numbers for easy reference.
-It can read entire files or specific sections, and even extract text from PDFs and Word documents.
+It can read entire files or specific sections, extract text from PDFs and Word documents, and display images in various formats.

 When is it used?